 You’re concerned that Mom may be in need of some help at home, and so naturally, you know exactly where to turn for assistance, right?
 No?
 Rest assured – you’re not alone.
 Millions of people in the U.S. are facing the same dilemma, and most people don’t know much about elder home care services until the need for care occurs.
 If you’re in the initial stages of considering home care options, it’s helpful to have some insight into what exactly senior home care is and how it works.
-To help you through this process, the Lumberton independent living experts at Montebello Home Care has put together some frequently asked elder home care services questions, along with the appropriate answers to help you make better, more informed care decisions for a senior loved one.
+To help you through this process Montebello Home Care has put together some frequently asked elder home care services questions, along with the appropriate answers to help you make better, more informed care decisions for a senior loved one.

 Q: Can Medicare pay for long-term in-home care?

 A: No. While it’s true that Medicare may help in paying for some home health care costs within very specific parameters, it was never meant to cover long-term in-home care.

 Q: Is it more cost-effective to hire a caregiver privately than utilizing a professional senior home care agency?

 A: No. While initially it may seem that hiring an independent caregiver is more affordable than hiring a caregiver through a professional home care agency, there are many unrevealed expenses when hiring a private caregiver.
 For example, with a privately hired caregiver, you are the person’s employer, meaning it’s your duty to cover taxes, worker’s compensation, and more.
 When working through a senior home care agency, you do not have to worry about or cover the cost for any of these items.

 Q: Is home care an appropriate choice for a senior with Alzheimer’s or dementia?